CASFRI/CASFRI/docs/specifications/cas_specifications.md

 | Private | PRIVATE |

+<a name=OWNER_NAME></a>
-### owner_name
+### OWNER_NAME

-The attribute **owner_name** identifies who owns the land that the inventory covers, and degree of permission to which the data can be used.
+The attribute **OWNER_NAME** identifies who owns the land that the inventory covers, and degree of permission to which the data can be used.
 Ownership of the land is identified as being crown, private, military, or First Nation.

 | owner_name | values   |
 | :-------------------------- | :-------------- |